 Talking Up Music Education is a podcast from The NAMM Foundation that shares news and stories about music education.
 This week we are sharing a podcast episode broadcast live from Summer NAMM, featuring the Smart Women in Music (SWIM) Fund founders.
 The founders include Robin Walenta, NAMM chair and president and CEO of West Music, and DeDe Heid, executive vice president and co-owner of Heid Music.
 Co-founder Crystal Morris, president of Gator Cases was interviewed as well, and this episode is available here.

-“[The mission of the SWIM Fund is] to create positive change and leadership opportunities for women in our industry,” shared Walenta.
+“[The mission of the WoN Fund is] to create positive change and leadership opportunities for women in our industry,” shared Walenta.

 Listen to the Podcast

 “SWIM [is] an acronym for Smart Women in Music.
 Years ago, there were a bunch of us smart women in the music industry, sitting around the pool in Arizona at the National Association of School Music Dealers meeting, and we were talking about, ‘how do we go about finding more people like us?
 How can we create more opportunities for women in this industry that we all are so passionate about?’
 And, of course, we're sitting around the pool, and we all love acronyms, and so we came up with Smart Women In Music.” – Robin Walenta